Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Rank-adaptive sweep-based SI-DSA via mild space augmentation

-In our numerical experiments, we set $p\leq 3$. \item \textbf{Incremental update of low-rank spatial basis and operators.} We update \(\BX^{(n,k)}\) using the modified Gram–Schmidt procedure with selective reorthogonalization (MGS-RO), as described in Alg.~\ref{alg:mgs-ro}, to compute its QR factorization incrementally.
+In our numerical experiments, we set $p\leq 3$. \item \textbf{Incremental update of low-rank spatial basis and operators.} We update \(\BX^{(n,k)}\) using the \review{modified Gram–Schmidt (MGS) with double projection and adaptive reorthogonalization following \cite{daniel1976reorthogonalization}}, as described in Alg.~\ref{alg:mgs2-a}, to compute its QR factorization incrementally.

-where $\BX^{(n,k)}\in\mathbb{R}^{N_{\bx}\times r_k}$ has orthonormal columns, $\BR\in\mathbb{R}^{r_k\times r_k}$ is upper triangular, and the updated rank satisfies $r_k=r_{k-1}+p$.
-If reorthogonalization is not performed, $\BX^{(n,k)}$ and $\BX^{(n,k-1)}$ satisfy the hierarchical relation $\BX^{(n,k)}= $.
+where $\BX^{(n,k)}\in\mathbb{R}^{N_{\bx}\times r_k}$ has orthonormal columns, $\BR\in\mathbb{R}^{r_k\times r_k}$ is upper triangular, and the updated rank satisfies $r_k=r_{k-1}+p$. \review{Particularly, by adaptively applying additional MGS projections to mitigate the loss of orthogonality \cite{daniel1976reorthogonalization},} $\BX^{(n,k)}$ and $\BX^{(n,k-1)}$ satisfy the hierarchical relation $\BX^{(n,k)}= $.
 Leveraging this hierarchical relation, the projection operators used in the sampling step can be updated efficiently in an incremental manner.
 See Sec. \ref{sec:lr-update}. \item \textbf{Residual-based greedy random subsampling of angular directions.} We randomly sample $q>p$ previously unsampled angles to form the candidate set $\mathcal{S}^{(k)}=\{\BOmega_{t^{(k)}_1},\dots,\BOmega_{t^{(k)}_q}\}$.
 We obtain reduced solutions for angles in $\mathcal{S}^{(k)}$ through Galerkin projections.
 Based on the corresponding PDE residuals, we greedily select the $p$ angles in $\mathcal{S}^{(k)}$ with the largest residuals $\{\BOmega_{s^{(k+1)}_1},\dots,\BOmega_{s^{(k+1)}_p}\}$.
 See Sec. \ref{sec:sampling}. \item \textbf{Inner-loop stopping criteria.} If the proposed stopping criteria in Sec. \ref{sec:stop} are satisfied, we compute $\phi^{(n,*)}$ via numerical integration, and update the low-rank bases and coefficient core through projections and SVD truncation. \end{enumerate} Main features of the above low-rank SI are summarized as follows. \begin{enumerate} \item \textbf{Sampling in the angular space and Galerkin projection in the physical space.} We combine angular sampling with physical-space Galerkin projections to construct low-rank solutions, similar to \cite{haut2026efficient}.
 This hybrid strategy enables the reuse of existing transport-sweep implementations in a minimally invasive manner; see Sec.~\ref{sec:contribution} for details.

 \item\textbf{Mild space augmentation to achieve rank adaptivity.} In each inner-loop iteration of our low-rank SI, the mode space is mildly enlarged by adding a small rank-independent number, namely $p$, of snapshots without immediate truncation.
 A single truncation step is performed only after the inner loop has converged to compress the low-rank representation.
 As a result, the dimension of the augmented mode space before one-time truncation is only slightly larger than $r$, in contrast to most existing methods that rely on overly aggressive $O(r)$ space augmentation.